manggic/GIT/readme.md

 # Rename a local branch
 $ git branch -m [old branch name] [new branch name]

-# To discard all uncommitted changes in your working directory
+# to discard all unstaged changes
 $ git checkout .
+$ git checkout -- .

 # switch back to the branch you were on previously
 $ git checkout -